Employer-Sponsored Health Coverage

 What it Covers

-Health insurance coverage is now much more standardized than it used to be.
+Health insurance plans are much more standardized than they used to be.
 In the past, many plans did not cover important services, such as childbirth or mental health services.
-Now, all plans must cover a set of benefits which are called Essential Health Benefits (EHBs).
+Now, most plans do:

 - Ambulatory patient services (care you get without being admitted to the hospital)